dannydaley/Portfolio-handlebars.js-/database.md

 attempts such as the XML and JSON alternatives.

 SQLite3 database set up in App.js under the variable `SQLdatabase`, table setup is performed from the endpoints '/SQLDatabaseUserSetup' and '/SQLDatabaseBlogSetup'.
-Each deleting the existing table and recreating it with dummy/base data.
+Each deleting the existing table and recreating it with data pulled from the 'posts.json' file.

 FILE: "SQLdatabase"